Visual Foresight Trees for Object Retrieval from Clutter with Nonprehensile Rearrangement: Related works

 \section{Related works}

-{\bf Grasping.} Approaches to robotic grasping are generally categorized in two main categories: {\it analytical} and {\it data-driven}~\cite{10.1109/TRO.2013.2289018}.
+{\bf Grasping.} Robotic grasping methods are generally categorized in two main categories: {\it analytical} and {\it data-driven}~\cite{10.1109/TRO.2013.2289018}.
 Analytical approaches rely on precise 3D and mechanical models of objects to simulate {\it force-closure} or {\it form-closure} grasps~\cite{grasping,liang2019pointnetgpd,doi:10.1177/0278364912442972}.
-Since material properties of objects, such as mass and friction coefficients, are generally difficult to measure, most recent techniques have shifted toward learning directly grasp success probabilities from data.
-Most data-driven methods focused on isolated objects~\cite{DBLP:conf/iros/BoulariasKP11,Detry2013,Lenz2013,7139793,Yan-2018-113286,DBLP:conf/iccv/MousavianEF19}.
-Learning to grasp in cluttered scenes was explored in recent works~\cite{DBLP:conf/aaai/BoulariasBS14,Pas2015UsingGT,DBLP:conf/icra/PintoG16,pmlr-v78-mahler17a,mahler2017dexnet,kalashnikov2018qtopt}.
+Since material properties, such as mass and friction coefficients, are generally difficult to measure, most recent techniques have shifted toward learning directly grasp success probabilities from data.
+Most data-driven methods focused on isolated objects~\cite{DBLP:conf/iros/BoulariasKP11,DBLP:conf/iccv/MousavianEF19, gabellieri2020grasp, lu2020multifingered}.
+Learning to grasp in cluttered scenes was explored in recent works~\cite{DBLP:conf/aaai/BoulariasBS14,mahler2017dexnet,kalashnikov2018qtopt}.
 More recent learning techniques were adapted to grasp objects clutter.
 For example, a hierarchy of supervisors was used for learning to grasp objects in clutter from demonstrations~\cite{7743488}.
-Convolutional neural networks, such as Dex-net 4.0~\cite{mahler2019learning}, were trained to detect grasp 6D poses in point clouds~\cite{DBLP:journals/corr/PasGSP17}.
+CNNs, such as Dex-net 4.0~\cite{mahler2019learning}, were trained to detect grasp 6D poses in point clouds~\cite{DBLP:journals/corr/PasGSP17}.
+A composition of a suction cup and a gripper in~\cite{deng2019deep} was shown to produce more stable grasps learned with CNNs.
 A randomized physics-based motion planning technique for grasping in cluttered and uncertain environments was also presented in~\cite{8207585}.
-A large-scale benchmark for general object grasping was introduced in~\cite{fang2020graspnet}.
-The dataset in this benchmark combines manually and automatically annotated images to generate a large, dense training data for grasping. {\it Sim-to-real} transfer was adopted in~\cite{DBLP:journals/corr/abs-1812-07252} for data-efficient learning of robotic grasps. {\bf Object Singulation.} A closely related problem is the singulation of individual items, which consists in separating objects in a pile of clutter by moving them into an arrangement where there is sufficient empty space between each pair of objects~\cite{6224575}.
-Singulation is typically achieved through a combination of pushing and grasping actions.
-In contrast with the present work, pushing actions for singulation are typically proposed by a neural network in a model-free manner, i.e. by using reactive policies without explicitly reasoning about future states~\cite{10.1007/978-3-030-28619-4_32,6385903}.
-In fact, singulation does not generally require long-horizon reasoning.
+A large-scale benchmark for general object grasping was introduced in~\cite{fang2020graspnet}. {\it Sim-to-real} transfer was adopted in~\cite{DBLP:journals/corr/abs-1812-07252} for data-efficient learning of robotic grasps. {\bf Object Singulation.} A closely related problem is the singulation of individual items~\cite{6224575}, i.e., isolating an item to facilitate its retrieval, typically achieved through a combination of pushing and grasping actions.
+In contrast with the present work, pushing in singulation is typically performed \emph{model-free} by using reactive policies without explicitly reasoning about future states~\cite{10.1007/978-3-030-28619-4_32}.
+Singulation does not generally require long-horizon reasoning.
 For instance, linear push policies were learned in~\cite{8560406} to increase grasp access for robot bin picking, by using model-free reinforcement learning.
-The tasks considered in~\cite{8560406} can be solved through single pushing actions because the lower density of clutter compared to the tasks considered in our work.
+The tasks considered in~\cite{8560406} can be solved through single pushing actions because of the lower density of clutter compared to the tasks considered in our work.
+While the focus of the present work is on sequential pushing actions, a new 6-DOF grasping method~\cite{murali20206} was devised to create clearance for an object by picking and placing obstacles away.
+The 6-DOF grasping was also combined with a push policy~\cite{tanglearning}.
+Results reported in ~\cite{huang2020dipn,tanglearning} show, however, this combination~\cite{tanglearning} is less efficient on the same tasks than the one-step reasoning method~\cite{huang2020dipn} that serves as one of the baselines in our experiments.